Redemptorists: India

-Three Irish Redemptorists Mathew Hickey, Gerard McDonell and Leo O'Halloran from the Province of Dublin with great zeal and missionary dynamism set on a task to proclaim the Good News and arrived in the Island country of Sri Lanka in the year 1938.
+Three Irish Redemptorists Mathew Hickey, Gerard McDonell and Leo O'Halloran from the province of Dublin with great zeal and missionary dynamism set on a task to proclaim the Good News and arrived in the Island country of Sri Lanka in the year 1938.
 The long cherished dream of the Redemptorists to establish a foundation in India was actualized in the year 1940 when the first community was established in Bangalore in 1940.

-It was Hugo Kerr, the Provincial Superior of the Province of Dublin who obtained permission from Monsignor Despartures, the Bishop of Mysore to establish a foundation in Bangalore.
+It was Hugo Kerr, the Provincial Superior of the province of Dublin who obtained permission from Maurice Bernard Departures, the Bishop of Mysore, to establish a foundation in Bangalore.
 In the Lent of 1941 St. Gerard's House at John Armstrong Road became the First Permanent residence of the Redemptorists.
 On 1 October 1945 the Indian Redemptorist mission became a Vice-Province and Mathew Hickey was the first Vice-Provincial.
 And the next ten years (from 1945 to 1955) saw great structural developments with Mt.
 St. Alphonsus (MSA) being built which would be the permanent house of the Studentate (7 June 1951) and the much awaited Holy Ghost Parish was opened for public worship on 24 May 1953.
 It was during this time St. Alphonsus School with the help of Sisters of St. Joseph of Tarbes, began in the Students’ wing of MSA.
 The school was later moved to Davis Road which stands till today catering to the education of the poor children who come from the vicinity of the area.
 In July 1964 Sadupadesa College on Hennur Road was built to house students who would study philosophy.
 It is now turned into a Juvenate which is the first stage of formation (as of 2015).
 In July, 2010 Holy Redeemer Parish was erected in Sadupadesa.

-The Vice-Province of Bangalore grew steadily facing all odds and overcoming all obstacles to become the Province of Bangalore on 15 August 1972 and also took a momentous initiative in the year 1990 by establishing a Redemptorist community in Kenya, Africa.
+The Vice-Province of Bangalore grew steadily facing all odds and overcoming all obstacles to become the province of Bangalore on 15 August 1972 and also took a momentous initiative in the year 1990 by establishing a Redemptorist community in Kenya, Africa.
 Now the mission has 7 indigenous priests along with the members of the province serving in the mission.
 The Province of Bangalore has also given birth to two other units, the Liguori Province of Kerala and the Vice-province of Majella along the western coast of India.

 As of 2011 there were some 260 Redemptorists in India, belonging to two Provinces, one Vice-Province, one Region and one Mission.
 The Region of Alwaye was established in 1992 and became a Province (Province of Liguori) in 2008.
 The Region of Mumbai was established in 1999 and was raised to the status of a Vice-Province in 2011.
 The Mission of Kenya began in 1990 and there are several perpetually professed Kenyan members.